Essential Sump Pump Maintenance Tasks

 The financial case for regular maintenance is overwhelming when compared to flooding repair costs:

-A comprehensive five-year maintenance program—including annual professional service, quarterly testing, and battery replacements—costs approximately $1,000-$1,500 total.
-A single basement flooding event can easily cost 10-20 times that amount, plus the immeasurable loss of personal possessions and peace of mind.
+A comprehensive five-year maintenance program (annual professional service, quarterly testing, and battery replacements) totals roughly $800 to $1,500.
+A single basement flooding event can easily cost 5 to 20 times that amount, plus the immeasurable loss of personal possessions and peace of mind.
+For broader savings strategies, see our preventive plumbing maintenance guide.

 Frequently Asked Questions